 Be the person who sets a great example by stepping up and helping the person identify the problem.

-The reason a person can smell like cat pee might be because they have too many cats but it can also be a health-related issue.
+The reason a person can have offensive odor might be because they have multiple cats but it can also be a health-related issue.
 Either way, be direct with them but nicely.
 Offer to help them make changes and find a solution too.

 If a person has cats, say: “How many cats do you have?
 I smell cat urine and have concerns you may have too many”.
 If you know the person doesn’t have cats, say: “Is it possible you have a health issue that needs to be addressed as I smell cat urine when you are around.”